FrankChen021/bithon/doc/configuration/agent/README.md

 > NOTE: you can also use environment variable `bithon_application_name` and `bithon_application_env` to configure these two configurations as stated in the Environment Variables section.

 ### Configure the instance name (Optional)
-And by default,
-the agent will automatically use the IP address of the environment that the application runs on to be the `instanceName` field stored in metrics.
+The agent automatically uses the IP address of the environment that the application runs on to generate the `instanceName` field in metrics/tracing/events message.

 If you want to specify the instance name by your custom rule, you can also configure it by the following JVM argument

 ```
 -Dbithon.application.instance=
 ```

+Remember that the configured value should be unique for each running application instance or you're not able to drill down metrics by the instance name.

 ### Configure the port (Optional)